THE camperdown FARM

 We grow our own seedlings for use in the farm, and for sale to the local community.
 Our greenhouse provides a protected and stable environment for new plants to germinate and thrive in.
 Once the seedlings are strong enough, they are transplanted into our market garden.
-You can also buy our organic seedlings at our on-site farm store, Saturdays 9am-1pm.

 We have three hives on the farm, which are home to Australian native stingless bees (tetragonula carboaria).
 A pair of hives sit on the fence near the chicken coop and another single hive hangs in our demo garden.
 The hives were donated and are cared for by Sydney Native Bees.
 The bees work hard pollinating the produce on our farm.
 If you’d like to learn more about native stingless beekeeping, join one of our workshops held in spring and summer - you will find the listings on our events page close to the correct season.